The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Wheeling, WV

 English

-Ivan Tarkin is an Orthopedics provider in Wheeling, West Virginia.
+Ivan Tarkin is an Orthopedics provider practicing medicine in Wheeling, West Virginia.
 Dr. Tarkin is rated as an Advanced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Compartment Syndrome, Axillary Nerve Dysfunction, Radial Nerve Dysfunction, Hip Replacement, and Fasciotomy.
-Dr. Tarkin is currently accepting new patients.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Compartment Syndrome, Axillary Nerve Dysfunction, Radial Nerve Dysfunction, Hip Replacement, and Fasciotomy.

 Experienced in Axillary Nerve Dysfunction